 To pursue these questions, the paper adopts a qualitative cognitive-pragmatic approach, integrating theoretical insights from Relevance Theory, Cognitive Pragmatics, and political discourse cognition.
 The analysis aims to bridge the gap between linguistic evidence and mental representation, thereby reframing political communication as an inherently cognitive enterprise rather than a purely rhetorical one.
-By situating Prabowo's address within the communicative practices of the Global South, the study argues that empathy and moral reasoning serve as pivotal strategies for negotiating shared meaning across asymmetrical global relations.
+Addressing within the communicative practices of the Global South, the study argues that empathy and moral reasoning serve as pivotal strategies for negotiating shared meaning across asymmetrical global relations.